bueler/real/exams.md

 ## Exams

 The table below gives the date and coverage for the Exams; also see the [Schedule](assets/general/F25/schedule.pdf).
-Exam review material will be posted here.
-Exam solutions will be posted at the [Canvas site](https://canvas.alaska.edu/courses/27104).
+Exam Review Guides will be posted here.
+Practice exams, and exam solutions, will appear at the [Canvas site](https://canvas.alaska.edu/courses/27104).

 {% include exam_table.md  data=site.data.exams %}